|Nutrition Facts (per serving)|

-Beat in 2 tablespoons sugar until mixture holds long, stiff peaks when beater is lifted.
-Carefully fold in remaining sugar and vanilla.
+Beat in 2 tablespoons sugar until the mixture holds long, stiff peaks when the beater is lifted.
+Carefully fold in the remaining sugar and vanilla.

 Bake 1 hour or until meringue is firm to the touch.
-If meringues brown during baking, reduce heat.
-Transfer meringues to a rack and let cool.
+If the meringues begin to brown during baking, reduce the heat.
+Transfer the meringues to a rack and let cool.

 Make the Chestnut Purée